aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 (See Appendix A below for a detailed explanation why that is)

-We will still retain the ability to mark APIs as `@experimental` in `aws-cdk-lib` main modules, but the meaning of that marker will change considerably compared to `1.x`.
-It will be an indication to customers that this API is still in the process of being baked, and it might be a bad idea (especially for more conservative customers) to use it in production yet.
-However, an API marked `@experimental` cannot ever be changed in a backwards-incompatible way; it can be marked `@deprecated`, but it will not be removed until the next major version of the CDK.

-We will need to change the backwards-compatibility validations in our build scripts to make sure they cover `@experimental` APIs as well.

 ## 2. Separate "breakable" code from mono-CDK main modules

 As a consequence of the above point, we need to move all code that doesn't